GaloisInc/BESSPIN-arch-extract/README.md

     racket featuresynth/featuresynth.rkt <config.toml> unsat-core

 Compute an unsatisfiable core.
-Reads a set of tests from the `resume-tests-file`, and outputs a subset of those tests (in the same format) that is sufficient to make synthesis produce an UNSAT result.
-An UNSAT result means that there is no feature model (using the `max-groups` and other settings from the current config file) that produces the correct results on all tests in the provided test set.
-When `synthesize` produces an UNSAT result, finding a minimal unsat core can help simplify the process of debugging the synthesis failure.
+Reads a set of tests from the `resume-tests-file`, and finds a minimal set of tests and relevant features that produces an UNSAT result (i.e., synthesis failure).
+Based only on the tests included in the unsat core, the synthesizer can conclude that there is no feature model (using the `max-groups` and other settings from the config file) that produces correct results on all the tests.
+This output can be useful for debugging synthesis failures.

-### `minimize-unsat-core`

-    racket featuresynth/featuresynth.rkt <config.toml> minimize-unsat-core

-Minimize an unsatisfiable core.
-This command reads an unsatisfiable core (the output of `unsat-core`) from the `resume-tests-file` and reduces its size as much as possible.
-The result is an unsat core that is 1-minimal in the sense of delta debugging, meaning removing any test from the set makes synthesis no longer produce an UNSAT result.

-### `slice-tests`

-    racket featuresynth/featuresynth.rkt <config.toml> slice-tests

-Remove unnecessary features from a minimal unsat core.
-Reads an unsat core from the `resume-tests-file`, then outputs a minimal subset of features that together cause the test set to produce an unsat result.
-Also prints the inputs and outputs of each test in human-readable form (like the `render-tests` subcommand), but includes only those features that are part of the subset.
-This is helpful for identifying features and specific interactions that are relevant to a synthesis failure.

 # Examples